build-trust/ockam/tools/scripts/release/README.md

 ## Crate Bump

-Crates versions are bumped using [cargo-release](https://github.com/crate-ci/cargo-release/issues).
-While bumping crates CHANGELOG.md and README.md files are also updated with the latest bumped version.
+Crates versions are bumped using [cargo-release](https://github.com/crate-ci/cargo-release/issues) >= v0.18.6.
+While bumping crates, CHANGELOG.md and README.md files are also updated with the bumped version.
 To run crate bump, from the Ockam root path, call
 ```bash
 RELEASE_VERSION=minor tools/scripts/release/crate-bump.sh
 ```
 where RELEASE_VERSION is the [version](https://github.com/crate-ci/cargo-release/blob/master/docs/reference.md#bump-level) all crates to be bumped to.
-Crates can also be bumped to a different level, ignoring `RELEASE_VERSION`.
-To bump a crate to a different level, we indicate crates and the bumped level in `MODIFIED_RELEASE`
+Crates can also be bumped to a different version level, ignoring `RELEASE_VERSION`.
+To bump a crate to a different version, we indicate crates and the bumped version in `MODIFIED_RELEASE`
 ```bash
 MODIFIED_RELEASE="signature_core:patch ockam_entity:major" RELEASE_VERSION=minor tools/scripts/release/crate-bump.sh
 ```